Drug and Alcohol Awareness and Prevention

 - Entering the Lincoln Campus Career Academy, which provides dual-credit educational programming for students commonly under the age of 18.

 - Entering any other area of the College in which services to children or minors are being provided.

 - Residing, working, or volunteering in residence halls.

-- Enrolling and/or attending any class, course, or program with other persons who are under age 18.
-Additional specific restrictions on-campus location and/or enrollment may be imposed based on legal requirements associated with sex crime convictions as well as the conditions of community control (probation or parole).
+- Enrolling and/or attending any class, course, or program with other persons who are under the age of 18.
+Additional specific restrictions on an on-campus location and/or enrollment may be imposed based on legal requirements associated with sex crime convictions as well as the conditions of community control (probation or parole).
 Restrictions on enrollment may include, but are not limited to: